 A Well-Rounded Education

-What is the Real World Action Program?
+What is the Program for Real World Action?

-The RWAP is a University-wide initiative designed to guide students through a series of programs, activities and experiences that complement their academic studies.
+This program is a University-wide initiative designed to guide students through a series of programs, activities and experiences that complement their academic studies.
 The program encourages growth within four areas of competency:

 - Career, Personal, and Professional Development